 After testing nonstick pans for cooking we found out that Tramontina 10 Inch Professional Restaurant Fry Pan is the best one so far.
-We cooked about 20 dozens of eggs, 16 pounds of hash browns, loads of tilapia fillets and many crepes to check the coating of non-sticking.
+We cooked about 20 dozens eggs, 16 pounds of hash browns, loads of tilapia fillets, and many crepes to check the coating of non-sticking.
 So it is proved after testing that it has the best nonstick coating, distributes the heat equally and outstandingly moveable providing comfortability to use it.
 The value it brings along with its performance is just simply awesome.
 In a few cases, we can even say that this nonstick pan is marvelous, unlike the other costly ones.
 The oven-safe of this pan is 400 degrees Fahrenheit which has a very limited and short warranty lifetime.
 If you want to know more about Kitchen products we have Electric Skillets in the list.

 Best Nonstick Pans

 I was a part time worker while studying in California.
 I had been working at the omelet station on every Sunday of the week at the California Culinary Academy.
 Since, I had gone on a work-study program.
 On the second day of my job, my boss chef had given me 3 brand new nonstick pans to take care of them in a good manner.
 After my shift ended, I finished off with putting my pans at the dish station.
 So about 20 minutes later, I came back to find out that the once-pristine egg pan was destroyed by the dishwasher because he has used the stainless steel scrubber to wash it.
 When the chef got to know he got disappointed and told me that it was me who had to look after the situation and have to manage making omelets with the good for nothing pans.
 The things I learnt that day were a lifetime lessons throughout my career working there as a chef.
 Now I make sure that I take care of all nonstick pans in restaurants or even test kitchens just like I look after my own knives.